Joseph Lister: Antiseptic treatment and dressings

 The essential part of the wound treatment was not the application of strong carbolic acid to the wound, although that required careful management to ensure the wound was sterilised, but designing the dressing in such a manner to stop the ingress of airborne infection.
 This was often misunderstood, even when he was explaining the procedure to fellow doctors at Glasgow who were celebrating him as humanity's benefactor, and it caused him considerable irritation and unhappiness later in life.
 They were confused by the initial application of the acid and this led to the claim that Lister was advocating for the use of carbolic acid to prevent suppuration.

 The disadvantages of the first primitive dressings of lint soaked in carbolic acid were soon apparent.
 The German creosote was also far from ideal, as it irritated the skin, causing ulceration and then suppuration that occasionally resulted in tissue necrosis.
 It was also almost insoluble in water.
 Lister began to look for another source of phenol.
 Lister discovered (Note: Likely from Anderson) that Frederick Crace Calvert, an honorary chemistry professor from the Royal Manchester Institution was manufacturing small quantities of phenol at a much finer purity and managed to obtain some.
 The phenol was in the form of small white crystals which liquified at 80 F and were readily soluble in a ratio of 1:20 parts of water and to any extent soluble in oil.
 The watery solution could be used in a lotion of any strength and be used for disinfection of wounds while the solution in oil that served as a reservoir of antiseptic seemed likely to provide a suitable dressing.
 Lister began to experiment with the phenol and produced a new dressing made of a putty that consisted of carbonate of lime mixed with phenol mixed with boiled linseed oil in a ratio of 1:4 or 1:6.
+A piece of calico soaked in the acid was placed on the wound.
+The putty, spread onto a piece calico to a depth of 6mm was the next layer.
+The putty-based dressing was changed daily while the lower layer of the dressing was left undisturbed.
+The lower dressing would dry out and when removed, the wound had either become scarred or a granulating sore.